buildout/buildout/README.txt

 specify that I want to run the tests in the zc.ngi package.

-When I check out this project into a new sandbox, I run bootstrap.py to get setuptools and zc.buildout and create bin/buildout.
+When I check out this project into a new sandbox, I run bootstrap.py to get setuptools and zc.buildout and to create bin/buildout.
 I run bin/buildout, which installs the test script, bin/test, which I can then use to run the tests.